Sienci-Labs/Resources/superlongboard/slb-manual.md

 </table>
 [/su_table]

-### Homing &amp; Limit Switches
+### Homing & Limit Switches

 Any common limit switch is supported on the SLB: **NC** (normally closed) and **NO** (normally open) mechanical switches, **NPN** Inductive sensors, and more.
 You can wire one-per-axis, or two-per-axis if you’d prefer to have your CNC set up with hard-stops at the min and max travel.
 Some switches will already be able to plug straight into the white, 4-pin JST connectors for each axis (<a href="https://sienci.com/product/inductive-sensor-kit-for-the-LongMill-mk2/" target="_blank" rel="noopener">like our inductive sensors</a>) - otherwise we’d recommend wiring to the green terminal connector (circled at the top of the picture).

-Dual Y homing will be available in the future, but for now do NOT use the Y2 limit switch plug.
+Dual Y homing will be available in the future, but for now do **NOT** use the Y2 limit switch plug.

 ![](/_images/_superlongboard/_manual/slb_ma_p26_LimitBoard.jpg){.aligncenter .size-full}